KhronosGroup/glTF-Sample-Assets/Models/ChronographWatch/README.body.md

 ## Optimization

-The model was imported into Blender for optimization, amd the [RapidPipeline Blender Plugin](https://docs.rapidpipeline.com/docs/componentDocs/BlenderPlugin/blender-plugin-overview) was used to process different sets of meshes.
+The model was imported into Blender for optimization, and the [RapidPipeline Blender Plugin](https://docs.rapidpipeline.com/docs/componentDocs/BlenderPlugin/blender-plugin-overview) was used to process different sets of meshes.
 The meshes were organized into Collections, to allow them to be processed using different optimization settings.

 ![Meshes shown in Blender, organized into Collections](screenshot/blender-collections.jpg)
 <br/>_The meshes in Blender, organized into Collections.
 The meshes for the watch face are selected and highlighted in green._